Top Menu

 My Travels: Cascadas Chicala - Payande Colombia

-Visiting the Chicala waterfalls in Payande, Tolima was the last part of our little outing while vacationing in Colombia about a month ago.
+Visiting the Chicala waterfalls in Payande, Tolima, was the last part of our little outing while vacationing in Colombia about a month ago.
 It was the part of the trip we enjoyed the most!

-the nice road we were traveling on ended and we continued the trip on an open and very bumpy road.
+Five miles from the falls, the nice road we were traveling on ended, and we continued the trip on an open and very bumpy road.

-Close by was Cemex, a Mexican Cement manufacturing company broke our view.
-They have a huge presence in the entire area.
-They extract different types of construction materials like limestone and clay which the region is rich in.
-It's a good and bad situation since the company brings jobs and progress to the area, but it also damages the ecosystem and causes health issues to the residents.
+It's both a good and a bad situation: the company brings jobs and progress to the area, but it also damages the ecosystem and causes health issues for residents.

 Let's continue with our trip to the waterfalls... we had to cross this little creek.

-A short distance up the road we reached our destination...
+A short distance up the road, we reached our destination...
 Cascadas Chicala...
 Well, at least the parking zone.

 Here, following the guide...

-And we arrived!!
-The Chicala waterfalls consist of six accessible waterfalls all connected and well maintained through natural hiking trails.
-This picture below is the first one right as you enter.
-This is the one families with little kids enjoy the most, its depth is only 20" and has a soft sandy bottom.
+The picture below is the first waterfall to the right as you enter.
+This is the one family with little kids enjoys the most, its depth is only 20" and has a soft sandy bottom.

-We continued up the hiking trail to get to the other falls.
-Being right there in the middle of the jungle with the sound of the water hitting the rocks down below was amazing.
+Being right in the middle of the jungle, with the sound of water hitting the rocks below, was amazing.

-We then, got to waterfall number #3, after stepping from rock after rock...
-There was the fall hidden from plain view!
+We then got to waterfall number #3, after stepping from rock after rock...

 My daughter, a bit hesitant to get in the water, started to walk towards the waterfall.

-And in no time she was enjoying it!
+And in no time, she was enjoying it!
 The water was so clear and fresh.

-Of course, she had to jump from here too!
+Of course, she had to jump from here, too!

 Her cousin was a good leader. ;)